-Using social media moderation tool like Sotrender has its benefits, so we’ll tell you a bit more about how a social media moderation tool can improve productivity and efficiency.
+Using social inboxes in tools like Sotrender has its benefits, so we’ll tell you a bit more about how they can improve productivity and efficiency.

 What is a social media moderation tool?

-Social media moderation tools (also known as community management tools) are there to assist managers, moderators, and customer service specialists that need to work with their brand’s Facebook Page.
+Social media moderation tools (also known as community management tools, or social inboxes) are there to assist managers, moderators, and customer service specialists that need to work with their brand’s Facebook Page.
 One of the most important tasks is actively engaging with customers online and moderating comments under a post.

 However, if you’ve acquired a larger audience and have several people managing your brand’s Page on Facebook Business Manager, it can become hectic.